Lidiya Yankovskaya

-Lidiya Yankovskaya (Russian: Лидия Янковская; Russian pronunciation: [ˈlʲidʲijɐ janˈkofskajɐ]; born 26 March 1986) is a Russian-American opera and symphonic conductor and the Music Director of Chicago Opera Theater.
+Lidiya Yankovskaya (Russian: Лидия Янковская; Russian pronunciation: [ˈlʲidʲijɐ janˈkofskajɐ]; born 26 March 1986) is a Russian-American opera and symphonic conductor and the former Music Director of Chicago Opera Theater.

 Biography

 Early life

 Born in Saint Petersburg.
-Yankovskaya studied ballet between the ages of three- and five-years-old.
+Yankovskaya studied ballet between the ages of three and five.
 She studied music from the age of five, playing piano and singing in the Saint Petersburg Children’s Choir of Radio and Television.
 She attended performances with her mother regularly, citing a production of Prokofiev's The Love for Three Oranges at the Mariinsky Theater as one of her first experiences with opera.

-Due to the anti-Semitic climate in Russia, Yankovskaya immigrated to the United States with her mother at nine-years-old.
+Due to the anti-Semitic climate in Russia, Yankovskaya immigrated to the United States with her mother at the age of nine.
 They settled in upstate New York, where Yankovskaya attended Hebrew day school.

 Educational background

 Yankovskaya's mother prioritized her musical development, enrolling her daughter at Guilderland High School in Albany, NY.
 Yankovskaya also joined the selective private teaching studio of piano duo Vladimir Pleshakov and Elena Winther, and began studying the violin.
 At 17, she won the school's concerto competition for a performance of Mozart’s Piano Concerto No. 12 (K. 414).
 During rehearsals, conductor Jeff Herchenroder suggested that Yankovskaya try leading from the piano.
 She later made her conducting debut at Herchenroder's request, leading the orchestra for the third movement of Dvořák's Symphony No.7 in D minor.

 After graduation, Yankovskaya attended Vassar College, where she studied piano, voice, and conducting.
 She switched her focus from piano performance to conducting during her junior year.
 Yankovskaya led her own ensemble of approximately 55 instrumentalists and 30 singers in regular performances of contemporary works.
 Yankovskaya holds a master's degree in conducting from Boston University.